(Sus scrofa Linnaeus)

 Native Range: Europe and Asia

-Diet: Feral swine are opportunistic omnivores; they eat what they can when they can.
-Dietary items include crops, bird and reptile eggs, fawns and young of domestic livestock, tree seeds and seedlings, nuts, roots, and tubers.
+Diet: Russian boar are opportunistic omnivores; they eat what they can when they can.
+Dietary items include crops, bird and reptile eggs, insects and insect larvae, fawns and young of domestic livestock, grasses and forbs, tree seeds and seedlings, nuts, roots, and tubers.

-Local Concern: Feral swine can be aggressive toward humans and can transmit several serious diseases.
-Feeding habits put feral swine in direct competition for resources with deer, bear, turkey, squirrel, and waterfowl.
-Additionally, swine use their sharp tusks to root for food and wallow in the dirt.
+Local Concern: Russian boar can be aggressive toward humans and can transmit several serious diseases.
+Feeding habits put them in direct competition for resources with deer, bear, turkey, squirrel and waterfowl.
+Additionally, Russian boar use their long snouts and sharp tusks to root for food and wallow in the dirt.
 These two activities destroy crops and native vegetation, negatively affect water quality, and can cause erosion.

-Means of Introduction: Intentional release, escape from domestication
+Means of Introduction: Intentional release, escape from captivity.

-Other Names: Eurasian boar, Russian boar, wild boar, wild hog, razorback
+Other Names: Eurasian boar, feral swine, wild boar, wild hog, razorback